polyrabbit/hacker-news-digest/README.md

 * Common video sites, PDFs and gists of github are embedded directly
 * Subdomains and their lovely favicons are also shown
 * Sort articles by score/comment/time
+* RSS feed can be customized by score and keyword

 ### Talk is cheap, illustrate what it can do for me!